September 30, 2003

 Hey, Martha!

 Why are so many people googling over to my site looking for "Prince+Harry+ Pregnant" lately?
 I've had about ten of them (or one obsessive).
-When I tried it all I came up with was
+When I tried it all I came up with was this.
+Hmmm.

 I also don't know what to make of these news stories: Wine-drinking women 'more fertile', (yeah, I blame the wine too), Unequal pay makes monkeys go ape (monkeys are a bit like people, apparently) and Sex inspectors on way (how does pixellated prime-time reality porn grab you?).